-The Administrative Division of Public Works is responsible for property management including leases and contracts, department budget preparation and oversight, personnel functions, and administrative support.
-The Administration Division duties include preparation and monitoring of the departmental operating budget and the Capital Improvement Program (CIP) budget, cost recovery billing oversight, grants administration, property management of city-owned facilities including leases and contracts, department purchase and expenditure management, training and mentoring, project prioritization, and department workload management.
+The Administration Division of Public Works is responsible for property management including leases and contracts, department budget preparation and oversight, personnel functions and administrative support.
+The Administration Division duties include preparation and monitoring of the departmental operating budget and the Capital Improvement Program (CIP) budget, cost recovery billing oversight, grants administration, property management of city-owned facilities including leases and contracts, department purchases and expenditure management, training and mentoring, project prioritization and department workload management.
 The Administrative Manager leads technology initiatives in the Public Works Department, including work order management and document imaging systems.

 The Administration Division manages several of the city’s special programs such as the beverage container recycling/litter reduction grant program, the used oil block grant program, the solid waste management plan, and the transit shelter advertising program.
 The section provides management and administration of several landscape and lighting maintenance and special assessment districts.
 The section provides administrative and clerical support to the Engineering and Maintenance Divisions in day-to-day operations, including maintenance management of city-owned property and facilities.
 Public Works Administration also provides technical information to the City Council and the City Manager and facilitates the Council’s direction on the use of city-owned property and facilities.

 For more information regarding the services provided by the Public Works Department, please contact us at:

 Studio Vacancies at Marin Museum of Contemporary Art (MarinMOCA)